-Letters of intent will be subjected to triage and will be reviewed for compliance with faculty status eligibility criteria.
-Further, proposed studies will be reviewed to determine if they propose research projects and meet NIH HIV research priorities.
+Letters of intent will be triaged and reviewed for compliance with faculty status eligibility criteria, to determine if they propose eligible research projects and meet NIH HIV research priorities.
 Proposals not fitting eligibility criteria will not be advanced to full applications.